-Whereas congestion control in general avoids extensive packet losses, it does not avoid packet losses at all.
-Therefore an error control scheme should be used (Podolsky et al., 1998; Bolot and Vega-Garcia, 1998; Bolot et al., 1999).
-FEC is a good candidate for endto-end error control of interactive speech transmission.
-The IETF has standardized a FEC scheme that adds a redundant copy of speech frames to the following packets (Perkins et al., 1997).
+Whereas congestion control in general avoids excessive packet losses, it does not avoid packet losses at all.
+Therefore, an error control scheme should be used (Podolsky et al., 1998; Bolot and Vega-Garcia, 1998; Bolot et al., 1999).
+FEC is a good candidate for end-to-end error control of interactive speech transmission.
+The IETF has standardized an FEC scheme that adds a redundant copy of speech frames to the following packets (Perkins et al., 1997).
 If a packet is lost, the receiver reconstructs the lost speech frame after receiving the following frames.
-Of course FEC increases both bandwidth and delay.
+Of course, FEC increases both the required bandwidth and the algorithmic delay.
 Thus, it is beneficial to jointly optimize adaptive FEC and playout scheduling (Rosenberg et al., 2000; Boutremans and Boudec, 2003).

 The number of frames in one packet can be changed to adapt the packet rate and link utilization.
-For examcompress the content at different rates (e.g. both G.711 ple, Veeraraghavan et al. (2001) have used an adaptive packetization for Voice over WLAN.
-Alternatively Kim et al. (2002) uses frame grouping to combine multiple voice flows in a single IP packet.
+For example, Veeraraghavan et al. (2001) have used an adaptive packetization for Voice over WLAN.
+Kim et al. (2002) alternatively use frame grouping to combine multiple voice flows in a single IP packet.

 A couple of publications (Ramjee et al., 1994; Moon et al., 1998; Pinto and Christensen, 1999; Sreenan et al., 2000; Laoutaris and Stavrakakis, 2002) study how to choose the ideal time of playing out the received frame.
 The size of the dejittering buffer should be adjusted so that most packets are not received too late and packet losses are minimized.
-Furthermore the dejitter buffer for VoIP should adapt immediately to short increases in the transmission delay.
+Furthermore, the dejitter buffer for VoIP should adapt immediately to short increases in the transmission delay.

 The scheduling of playout can be adjusted most easily during silence because then it is not notable.
 Adjustments during voice activity require more sophisticated concealment algorithms (Liu et al., 2001; Liang et al., 2003).

-Requirements If a perceptual quality model should be applied for the application layer of VoIP parameters, certain requirements have to be met.
-In general application layer control can be divided in two parts, an acoustic and a transmission control part.
-Although the acoustic processing is highly important we shall not discuss it in the present paper1.
-A quality model has to cope only with the static and variable impairments due to coding distortion, packet loss and delay.
-In the following we will discuss whether PESQ and the E-Model fulfill these requirements and whether they can be used in an adaptive VoIP application.
+Requirements for a quality model: This brief survey has shown a plethora of possible complications that a quality model has to deal with.
+If a perceptual quality model should be applied to the adaption of VoIP parameters in the application layer, certain requirements have to be met.
+In general, application layer control can be divided in two parts, an acoustic and a transmission control part.
+Although the acoustic processing is highly important, we shall not discuss it in the present paper.
+Our quality model has to cope only with the static and variable impairments due to coding distortion, packet loss and delay.
+In the following we will discuss whether PESQ, the E-Model and other approaches fulfill these requirements and whether they can be used in an adaptive VoIP application.

-2.2Perceptual Assessment
+2.2.
+Perceptual Assessment

 PESQ is a model for perceptual evaluation of speech quality.
 PESQ compares an original speech sample with its transmitted and hence degraded version.
 It implements a cognitive model which emulates the psychoacoustics of human hearing (Beerends et al., 2002).
-One novel feature of PESQ is the identification of transmission delays (Rix et al., 2002).
-First PESQ adjusts the degraded version to be time aligned.
-Then a psychoacoustic model assesses the distortion between original
+PESQ can identify transmission delays (Rix et al., 2002).
+First, PESQ adjusts the degraded version to be aligned in time with the original version.
+Then, a psychoacoustic model assesses the distortion between original and degraded sample.